Blotz/blotz.github.io/content/posts/2025-05-25-Sourdough/index.md

 ### Feeding

 Scoop out most of the jar, leaving just a bit behind.
 Then fill it with a good amount of flour.
 Add water until it becomes a thick paste.
 Stir it up and put it back in the fridge.
-That’s it—super simple.
+That’s it, super simple.

 {{<figure
   src="empty_starter.png"